ATD Fourth World–Ireland (trading as All Together in Dignity (ATD) Ireland) is based in Dublin, Republic of Ireland.

-- Learning from the knowledge and experience of people resisting poverty in their daily lives, and seeking to involve them in the design and implementation of all our actions, and in the community life of ATD Ireland.
-To this end, we visit and support people living in hostels or socially disadvantaged areas.
+- Learning from the knowledge and experience of people resisting poverty in their daily lives, and seeking to involve them in the design and implementation of all our actions, and in the community life of ATD– To this end, we visit and support people living in hostels or socially disadvantaged areas.
 Often, because of the many obstacles they have faced since childhood, the parents we meet may have addictions or mental health issues.
 Many have children in foster care.
 Little by little, we have built relationships with them based on mutual trust and respect.

-- Promoting the World Day for Overcoming Poverty in Ireland on October 17 each year and, at the same time, working with the National Committee for 17 October to coordinate a commemoration at the Custom House Quay in Dublin and ensure that the voices of people living in poverty are at the heart of this event.
-In addition, providing networking and communications support to local community groups observing the day around the country.
+- Promoting the World Day for Overcoming Poverty in Ireland on October 17 each year and, at the same time, working with the National Committee for 17 October to coordinate a commemoration at the Custom House Quay in Dublin.
+Ensuring the voices of people living in poverty are at the heart of this event.
+In addition, providing networking and communications support to local community groups observing the Day around the country.

 - Working with like-minded partner organisations and groups to advocate for the eradication of poverty and for positive social change.

 - Promoting awareness of and actions for Agenda 2030 for Sustainable Development, particularly Sustainable Development Goals 1 and 10 in relation to ending poverty in all its forms and reducing inequalities, respectively.
 This also includes a commitment to honour the Leave No One Behind promise of Agenda 2030 in all our actions, including our community-based Leave No One Behind Conversations series.

 - Working with people affected by socioeconomic discrimination and with like-minded partners.
 This is done through participatory project actions and public campaigning.
 So that socioeconomic status is recognised as a ground in Irish equality legislation.